SuleimanFarah/sunpy/GSOC-2016-hemant27.md

 *           For plotting I would use Matplotlib.

-*           I did checkout the SEP\_007 so I am pretty familiar with what has been done till now on SunPy.
+*           I did checkout the [SEP\_007](https://github.com/hemantkhatri27/sunpy-SEP/blob/master/SEP-0007.md) so I am pretty familiar with what. has been done till now on SunPy.[SEP\_007](https://github.com/hemantkhatri27/sunpy-SEP/blob/master/SEP-0007.md) The proposal makes an API change, which will move LightCurve to follow the API of the Map submodule.

 5.       **Software Packages  to be used**
           Numpy, Matplotlib,Scipy,Astropy
+          Numpy : Since, the project involves working with scientific data.
+This require the use of Numpy .
+          Matplotlib : It will be used for plotting lightcurves as well as is essential when changing a bit of data of maps submodule .
+          Scipy,Astropy are dependencies of SunPy, I might need them while working on the project.